Who is a Squatter?

 Evicting Squatters in Texas

-2. If they don't leave, file an eviction case right away
+2. If they don't leave by the deadline, an eviction case is filed in the Justice Court

 Even though the notice process is faster: